Boris Johnson admits ‘underestimating’ threat of Covid in early days of pandemic

 He insisted he was “working throughout the period” after it previously emerged there was a 10-day period in which no notes on coronavirus were sent to Mr Johnson nor emergency Cobra meetings held.

-Mr Johnson’s highly anticipated appearance before the inquiry was hit by protests as he began by issuing an apology to victims of the pandemic.
+Mr Johnson conceded that, with hindsight, mass gatherings should have been stopped earlier and he should not have shaken hands with patients at a hospital where there were coronavirus cases.

-Four people were removed from the hearing room after they held up signs reading: “The Dead can’t hear your apologies.”
+His highly anticipated appearance before the inquiry was hit by protests as he began by issuing an apology to victims of the pandemic, with four demonstrators removed from the hearing room.

 “Can I just say how glad I am to be at this inquiry and how sorry I am for the pain and the loss and the suffering of the Covid victims,” Mr Johnson said.